 Therefore, at Double the Donation, we’re doing the same with our own development priorities.

-Companies moving to online matching isn’t the only trend in corporate social responsibility.
+The move to online matching isn’t the only trend we’re seeing in corporate social responsibility.
 In the past decade, we’ve also kept our fingers on the pulse of another trend: the increasing consolidation of workplace giving solutions.

-How can we support nonprofits and schools in this changing environment?
-The answer lies in guiding donors through the electronic portal submission process.
-We’re focusing on how to give donors confidence, speed, and accuracy when submitting their matching gift request.
+At Double the Donation, we focus on giving donors confidence, speed, and accuracy when submitting their matching gift requests.
 That means prioritizing personalized automation flows and database accuracy.

 We’re heading into the future, and we hope you’ll join us!

 Interested in learning more about Double the Donation’s innovative matching gift tips and tools?
 Check out these other educational resources: